AppCafe Docs

 A good workflow after the first result

-You do not need the perfect prompt on the first try.
+You do not need the perfect requirement on the first try.

 The best loop is usually: